ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-us.md

 ##### Configuration using Netplan <a name="netplan"></a>

 The network configuration files are located in the `/etc/netplan/` directory.
 By default, the main configuration file is called `50-cloud-init.yaml`.
+Before continuing, first check this file to see if the IPv6 address has already been configured.
+If so, you don't need to configure the IPv6 address again as you only have one IPv6 with your VPS server.

-The best approach is to create a separate configuration file for setting up IPv6 addresses in the `/etc/netplan/` directory.
+If the IPv6 address has not been configured, the best approach is to create a separate configuration file to set up the IPv6 address in the `/etc/netplan/` directory.
 This way, you can easily revert the changes in case of an error.

+In addition, we recommend that you adjust the permissions for the newly created file.
+For more information about file permissions, consult the [official documentation of ubuntu](https://help.ubuntu.com/community/FilePermissions){.external}.

 In our example, our file is named `51-cloud-init-ipv6.yaml`: